JohnBetaCode/JohnBetaCode/Management_Notes.md

 # **The Tech Leadership Framework**
 Collected By: [JohnBetaCode](https://www.linkedin.com/in/johnbetacode/)

 This is a summary of my learnings and recommendations on different topics about my experience leading technology teams.
-I'm not the author of most of these frameworks, knowledge, and definitions here presented, I just compiled them with the time, and made a summary about what worked for me.
+I'm not the author of most of these frameworks, knowledge, and definitions here presented, I just compiled them with time, and made a summary about what worked for me.

 Feel free to chat with me, discuss any topic, and share opinions.